jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

   try {
     // Search for other users with the same visitor ID using the Auth0 Management API
     // This example uses app_metadata to associate users with visitor IDs,
-    // but we reccomend using your own user storage in production const ManagementClient = require("auth0").ManagementClient;
+    // but we recommend using your own user storage in production const ManagementClient = require("auth0").ManagementClient;
     const auth0ManagementClient = new ManagementClient({
       domain: event.secrets.domain,